PostgRESTQueries

 After using this hook in production, a few subtile issues were discovered.
 Please use it with caution.
 While improving the stability, I might introduce breaking changes.

 Similar to useOffsetInfiniteScrollQuery, but instead of using the offset filter to paginate, it uses a cursor.
-You can find a longer rationale on why this is more performant than offset-based pagination here (opens in a new tab).
+You can find a longer rationale on why this is more performant than offset-based pagination here.

 For the cursor pagination to work, the query has to have: